TachLaif/wahl-o-selfie-v1/README.md

 A few seconds after running the program a window should open up showing you a picture of a guy with a graph at the bottom, which gives you the results.
 In addition to that there are a few new files in the program folder, most importantly _result.jpg_ and _result2.jpg_. _result.jpg_ is just a saved version of the picture you already saw in the window that opened up earlier and _result2.jpg_ is a different way of showing the results.
 Be aware that these files will be overwritten everytime you run the program, so if you see something you like copy-and-paste it to somewhere else.

 If you want to use your own photo, you have to replace _testimage.jpg_ in the program folder.
 Make sure, that you use the JPG format and that it is called "testimage", otherwise the program will not recognize it.
-Please be aware, that Wahl-O-Selfie version 1.0 can only process images that contain one face, more or less faces will result in an error.
+Please be aware, that Wahl-O-Selfie v1 can only process images that contain one face, more or less faces will result in an error.

 ## How it works

 ### Machine learning model

-Wahl-O-Selfie version 1.0 is using a pre-trained Keras model which was trained with 385 pictures of 79 different german politicians from 6 political partys.
+Wahl-O-Selfie v1 is using a pre-trained Keras model which was trained with 385 pictures of 79 different german politicians from 6 political partys.
 The pictures used for training the machine learning model were first run through another program which cut-out only the face to make sure that the training data is as accurate as possible without any other data influencing the results.

 This means that this photo: